The halogens header image

 Trends in electronegativity of the halogens

 The electronegativity is the power or ability of an atom to attract the electron density in a covalent bond.
-Looking at the electronegativity values for the halogens in the table above the trend is obvious:
+Looking at the electronegativity values for the halogens in the table above the trend again is obvious:

 To explain this trend we need to consider the factors which affect the electronegativity value for an atom: